 British Columbia’s prehistoric glass sponge reefs are an international treasure.
-Found in Hecate Strait and the Southern Strait of Georgia, these fragile reefs provide vital habitat to a wide range of marine animals including endangered rockfish, but are very sensitive to disturbances.
+Found in Hecate Strait, the Southern Strait of Georgia, Chatham Sound, and Howe Sound, these fragile reefs provide vital habitat to a wide range of marine animals including endangered rockfish, but are very vulnerable to damage.

 British Columbia’s glass sponge reefs are one of the great wonders of the world’s ocean.
 Although individual glass sponges are found across the world, glass sponge reefs were thought to have gone extinct 40 million years ago until living glass sponge reefs were discovered in Hecate Strait in 1987.
 Scientists have likened this discovery to finding a herd of dinosaurs on land.

 The Hecate Strait and Queen Charlotte Sound Reefs are by far the largest and most pristine reefs.
 They are 9000 years old, cover 1,000 sq. kms and reach the height of an eight-storey building.
 Since it’s discovery several smaller reefs have been discovered in the Strait of Georgia, Howe Sound and Chatham Sound.
 One small reef has been discovered in Alaska but other than that they are found nowhere else in the world.

 Glass sponge reefs provide important habitat for other marine life, including spot prawns, rockfish and sharks.
 They feed on bacteria and are very efficient filter feeders.
 A single small reef can filter enough water to fill an Olympic-sized swimming pool in less than 60 seconds!